jazzband/django-admin-sortable/README.rst

 django-admin-sortable 1.7.1 and higher are compatible with Python 3.

-django-admin-sortable 2.1.6 ihas a bug.
+django-admin-sortable 2.1.6 has a bug.
 Please don’t use it :)

 Installation
 ------------